-- an expectation that existing, and new, suppliers and sub-suppliers include clauses combatting child labour in their contracts, with further efforts being made to widen the scope to include anti-slavery provisions for workers; - mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking; - the engagement of an internationally respected specialist organisation to conduct Tier 1 supplier audits, with a focus on slavery and human trafficking (see below for more detail); - taking steps, based on the specialist organisation's recommendations, to improve any substandard supplier practices identified, including providing advice to suppliers via the specialist organisation and requiring them to implement action plans to remediate any such shortcomings; and - commencing the collection of information to create an annual risk profile for key suppliers.
+- an expectation that existing, and new, suppliers and sub-suppliers include clauses combatting child labour in their contracts, with further efforts being made to widen the scope to include anti-slavery provisions for workers; - mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking; - the engagement of an internationally respected specialist organisation to conduct Tier 1 supplier audits, with a focus on slavery and human trafficking (see below for more detail); - taking steps, based on the specialist organisation's recommendations, to improve any substandard supplier practices identified, including providing advice to suppliers via the specialist organisation and requiring them to implement action plans to remediate any such shortcomings; - commencing the collection of information to create an annual risk profile for key suppliers; and - the signature of a Supplier Code of Conduct in 2018 by all Tier 1 finished product suppliers.
+The Supplier Code of Conduct is being rolled out to Tier 2 suppliers.
+In the event of a violation of the Supplier Code of Conduct, we reserve the right to either terminate our relationship with the supplier or to work with the supplier to implement corrective action to remedy the non-conformance.